d-callan/brc-plausible-stats/README.md

 - Rate limiting is built in (3 requests per second)
 - Analysis can take several minutes for large datasets
 - Assembly IDs like `GCA_001008285_1` may show bias indicators if they appear early in listings
+- **"Without assembly/workflow" sections** show pages where the site offers these features but users didn't visit them during the reporting period